elizabethhand/elizabethhand/README.md

 :mortar_board: I am currently completing a 6 month intensive coding camp<br />
 :computer: I am looking for a Junior Software Engineering position<br />
-:briefcase: Background in Account Management<br />
+:briefcase: Background in account management<br />
 :phone: You can reach me at elizabethghand@gmail.com or https://www.linkedin.com/in/elizabeth-hand-981880129/